Alfred Franke

-Alfred Franke (20 September 1918 – 9 September 1942) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-On 9 September 1942, Alfred Franke was killed north of Stalingrad after dog-fighting with a Soviet Il-2 Shturmovik flown by Kapitan Pavel S. Vinogradov.
-He was posthumously awarded the Knight's Cross on 29 October 1942 and was also promoted to Lieutenant.
-During his career he was credited with 60 aerial victories.
-4 on the Western Front and 56 on the Eastern Front.
+Alfred Franke (20 September 1918 – 9 September 1942) was a German Luftwaffe ace and a posthumous recipient of the Knight's Cross of the Iron Cross during World War II.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
+As a fighter pilot, he was credited with 60 aerial victories, four on the Western Front and 56 on the Eastern Front.